215 Deep Learning Frameworks: TensorFlow and JAX

 The frameworks differ most in how they treat state.
 PyTorch and Keras are object-oriented: a module holds its parameters as mutable attributes, and optimizers mutate those tensors in place.
 JAX is functional: parameters live in explicit data structures, usually nested dictionaries known as pytrees, and every update returns a new structure.
 Neural network libraries built on JAX, such as Flax and Equinox, formalize this pattern.
 The functional style makes transformations and reproducibility cleaner but shifts the burden of state management onto the programmer.

 Randomness illustrates the divide.
 PyTorch and TensorFlow rely on a global random seed and implicit state.
 JAX requires an explicit, splittable random key passed into each stochastic operation, so a function’s output is fully determined by its arguments.
 This explicitness guarantees bit-for-bit reproducibility across devices and parallel replicas, at the cost of more verbose code.
+The key discipline is to never reuse a key and to split it whenever more than one random draw is needed.

 215.5.3 5.3 Ecosystem and Selection Criteria